Calculate Your Travel Carbon Footprint: A Guide for Eco-Conscious Adventurers

 Understanding Your Travel Carbon Footprint

-Did you know tourism accounts for almost 9% of global carbon emissions?
+Did you know tourism accounts for almost 9% of global carbon emissions (Drivers of global tourism carbon emissions)?
 It's time to understand our impact!
 Let's explore what a travel carbon footprint is and why it matters for eco-conscious adventurers like you.

 A carbon footprint measures the total greenhouse gases your travel activities generate.
 This includes flights, accommodations, and local transport.
 These gases, like carbon dioxide and methane, contribute to climate change.